kestal/univers/README.md

 # crowdwritten
 If you want to add/modify something, just do a pull request and we'll merge it (assuming the change is accepted).
 Modifications are made under the CC-BY licence.
 Part of the interest of the thing is to see how well tools like version control, issues and collaborative FLOSS writing can apply to worldbuilding.

+Please have a look at the issues, where most of our discussions take place, and ask questions or give your opinion!
+Also, **forks are encouraged**.
+It would be complicated to have anybody able to change our repo directly; forks are a nice way to let people work as they please, without the troubles of a single big write-access-for-everyone repo.

 # Rules
 * The world/style is **fantasy**, more precisely Magical Post Realist Fantasy (MPRF).